Are You Considering Becoming an Architect?

 Getting a fancy, expensive architecture degree does not allow you to call yourself an Architect.
 Moreover, it does not allow you to solicit architectural services to clients.

-If you solicit design services that fall into the realm of architecture, or if you identify yourself an Architect, you could potentially be punished by your state’s board.
-Some state boards are more aggressive than others, and I highly recommend looking up what the limits of providing design services as an unlicensed Architect are in your state.
+If you solicit design services that fall into the realm of architecture, or if you identify yourself an Architect, you could potentially be punished by your State’s Professional Licensing Board. highly recommend looking up what the limits of providing design services as an Unlicensed Architect in your state.

 8. You will spend more time thinking like a Lawyer, than an Architect.

 The drawings and specs will never be perfect.
 There is also very little room for error.
-When producing construction drawings (giving directions to a contractor) you will spend a lot of time looking at your drawings and specs trying to avoid your client from being screwed by the contractor.
+When producing construction drawings (giving directions to a contractor) you will spend a lot of time looking at your drawings and specs making sure the scope of work is clearly defined for the Contractor.

-Very frequently projects go wrong.
-Things will mess up.
-If things didn’t go sour no one would ever learn anything.
-Learning how to avoid these problems and effectively deal with them is learned by living through troubled projects.
+The silver lining is that if things didn’t go sour, no one would ever learn anything.
+Learning how to avoid these problems and effectively deal with them, is learned by living through troubled projects.
 Good Architects become obsessive, systematic, and methodical with how they craft a set of construction drawings.

 9. Your good deeds will frequently be punished.

-At times the people you are trying to help will fight you because they don’t care about your project.
+At times the people you are trying to help will fight you because they just don’t care about your project.
 Your clients will decide not to pay you.
 Others will take credit for your great ideas.
 You will bend over backwards for people who do not appreciate it.
 Contractors will rip off your clients and point the finger at you.
 You will work very hard on projects and your hard work will go unnoticed.
-You could work on a project for years that suddenly got shelved, and in the end, never gets built.
+You could work very hard on a project (for years) that suddenly got shelved, and in the end, never gets built.

 Luckily the headache projects get quickly replaced with new projects, and looking back, all of the frustrations are usually forgotten in time.